InfinityIntegral/SGEXTN/README.md

 SGXRender - SGEXTN files used in rendering of builtin cute vesicles, these are useful to look at to learn the structure of custom rendering
 SGU - kind of SGEXTN files, you can edit the values of properties inside if the comments inside explicitly allows you to.
 Keep a copy of the original so you can revert the file if something internal breaks
-SGC - I cannot enforce this, but you are supposed to start your custom classes with this prefix SGCRender - I cannot enforce this, but you are strongly encouraged tp start custom classes related to custom rendering with this
+SGC - I cannot enforce this, but you are supposed to start your custom classes with this prefix SGCRender - I cannot enforce this, but you are strongly encouraged to start custom classes related to custom rendering with this

 ## What to expect...
 - [x] C++ primitives extensions